tavolafourcade/admin_dashbord_v1/README.md

 ### It also includes CDN of Canvas JS `<script src="https://canvasjs.com/assets/script/canvasjs.min.js"></script>`

+### Preloader and other modals should always go at the end

 ### You're free to use it and learn more about this framework

 ### You can add the backend if you want.